wknoben/MARRMoT/README.md

 - Philip Kraft for finding a bug in the flux smoothing code during peer review;
 - Sebastian Gnann for suggesting various quality of life fixes;
 - Clara Brandes for finding and suggesting a fix for a bug in the water balance calculations;
-- Koen Jansen for suggesting various improvements and correcting parameter descriptions.
+- Koen Jansen for suggesting various improvements and correcting parameter descriptions;
+- Mustafa Kemal Türkeri for making workflow_example_4 operational in Octave.